 Dr. Menachof, MD, has specialized in conditions around the head, throat, ear, nose, neck and face for over 20 years, and was the first to bring sublingual allergy drops to Colorado in 2005.
 He has been recognized as a Fellow by multiple academies, named one of America’s Top Facial Plastic Surgeons continually since 2003 and is featured in multiple national publications.

-Antihistamines work by targeting and blocking histamine, which is the chemical substance your body releases when exposed to an allergen, such as pollen or pet dander.
-Antihistamine treatments can take the form of pills, liquid, nasal spray, or eye drops.
-Once antihistamine medications are in your bloodstream, they can quickly reduce symptoms caused by allergens and prevent the release of histamines in the first place.
+Antihistamines are a type of allergy medicine that help treat allergies by targeting and blocking histamine, which is the chemical substance your body releases when exposed to an allergen, such as pollen or pet dander.
+Most people use an antihistamine for basic allergies and all-day relief.
+In fact, your child’s pediatrician may even recommend an antihistamine for your child’s rash.
+Allergy medicines like antihistamine treatments can take the form of pills, liquid, nasal spray, or eye drops.
+Once antihistamine medications are in your bloodstream, they can quickly reduce other symptoms caused by allergens and prevent the release of histamines in the first place.

 Symptoms Treated by Antihistamines